 The new TLDs released by ICANN and their adoption by the Internet’s biggest company lends credibility to the notion of moving away from the .Com.
 The base logic makes a lot of sense too.

-Alex Kehr, who launched the FindKatrina missing persons database, explains on his blog, “With domain investors demanding such high prices for their .COM domains, while helping keep availability low, they are effectively pushing consumers to consider alternative TLDs.
+Alex Kehr, who launched the FindKatrina missing persons database, explains on his blog [No Longer Available], “With domain investors demanding such high prices for their .COM domains, while helping keep availability low, they are effectively pushing consumers to consider alternative TLDs.
 This is great for companies that own New TLDs because they have the opportunity to differentiate themselves from .COM by highlighting their affordability, availability, and memorability.”

 Negari believes .xyz can become the new .Com because it is just as memorable, and as long as companies like Google back it, it will continue to grow.